 In addition, MSS provides the Fund with fund accounting services, which includes certain monthly reports, record-keeping and other management-related services.
 For its services as fund accountant, MSS receives an annual fee from the Fund based on the average value of the respective Fund.
-These fees are from \$0 to \$25 million in assets the annual fee is \$22,200, from \$25 million to \$50 million in assets the annual fee is \$31,700, from \$50 million to \$75 million in assets the annual fee is \$37,450, from \$75 million to \$100 million in assets the annual fee is \$43,200, from \$100 million to \$125 million in assets the annual fee is \$48,950, from \$125 million to \$150 million in assets the annual fee is \$54,700, from \$150 million to \$200 million in assets the annual fee is \$60,450 plus .01% on assets greater than \$200 million and above \$300 million in assets the annual fee is \$70,450 plus .01% on assets greater than \$200 million (subject to certain waivers when assets are below \$10 million).
+These fees are from \$0 to \$25 million in assets the annual fee is \$22,200, from \$25 million to \$50 million in assets the annual fee is \$31,700, from \$50 million to \$75 million in assets the annual fee is \$37,450, from \$75 million to \$100 million in assets the annual fee is \$48,950, from \$125 million to \$150 million in assets the annual fee is \$48,950, from \$125 million to \$150 million in assets the annual fee is \$48,950, from \$125 million to \$150 million in assets the annual fee is \$60,450 plus .01% on assets greater than \$200 million and above \$300 in assets the annual fee is \$70,450 plus .005% on assets greater than \$300 million (subject to certain waivers when assets are below \$10 million).
 For the fiscal year ended November 30, 2023, the Fund paid MSS \$31,800 for transfer agent and accounting services.
-For the fiscal year ended November 30, 2022, the Fund paid MSS \$35,760 for transfer agent and accounting services.
-For the fiscal year ended November 30, 2021, the Fund paid MSS \$41,305 for transfer agent and accounting services.
+For the fiscal year ended November 30, 2023, the Fund paid MSS \$31,800 for transfer agent and accounting services.

 Premier Fund Solutions, Inc. ("PFS"), 1939 Friendship Drive, Suite C, El Cajon, CA 92020, provides the Fund with administrative services, including regulatory reporting and necessary office equipment, personnel, and facilities.
-For PFS's services to the Fund, the Fund pays PFS an annualized asset-based fee of 0.07% of average daily net assets up to \$200 million, with lower fees at higher asset levels; subject to a minimum monthly fee of \$2,800 per Fund, plus reimbursement of out-of-pocket expenses.
+For PFS's services to the Fund, the Fund pays PFS an annualized asset-based fee of 0.07% of average daily net assets up to \$200 million, with lower fees at higher asset levels; subject to a minimum monthly fee of \$2,800 per Fund, plus reimbursement of out-of- pocket expenses.
+For the fiscal year ended November 30, 2024, the Fund paid PFS \$33,690 for administrative services.
 For the fiscal year ended November 30, 2023, the Fund paid PFS \$33,598 for administrative services.
 For the fiscal year ended November 30, 2022, the Fund paid PFS \$33,598 for administrative services.
-For the fiscal year ended November 30, 2021, the Fund paid PFS \$33,866 for administrative services.

 Distributor.
 Arbor Court Capital, LLC (the "Distributor") serves as the principal underwriter and distributor of the Fund's shares for the purpose of facilitating the registration of shares of the Fund under state securities laws and to assist in sales of Fund shares pursuant to a Distribution Agreement (the "Distribution Agreement") approved by the Trustees.
 The Distributor is a broker-dealer registered with the SEC and a member in good standing of the Financial Industry Regulatory Authority, Inc. and maintains, at its own expense, its qualification as a broker-dealer under all applicable federal or state laws in those states which the Fund shall from time to time identify to the Distributor as states in which it wishes to offer its shares for sale, in order that state registrations may be maintained for the Fund.
 Shares of the Fund are sold on a continuous basis.
 The distribution agreement between the Fund and the Distributor requires the Distributor to use all reasonable efforts in connection with the distribution of the Fund's shares.
 However, the Distributor has no obligation to sell any specific number of shares and will only sell shares for orders it receives.
-The Distribution Agreement may be terminated by either party upon 60-days' prior written notice to the other party.
 The Distributor is not affiliated with the Advisor.